 Dr. Gabriela Aceves Sepúlveda (b.
 Guadalajara, 1973) is a Mexican-Canadian interdisciplinary media artist and cultural historian with a research focus in media art history in the Americas.
-She is Assistant Professor in the School of Interactive Arts and Technology at Simon Fraser University where she leads criticalMediaArtsStudio (cMAS). cMAS is an interdisciplinary research studio that produces work that interrogates how old and new technologies have and continue to shape our sense of self through a theoretical lens informed by media archaeology and feminist theory.
+She is Assistant Professor in the School of Interactive Arts and Technology at Simon Fraser University where she leads criticalMediaArtsStudio (cMAS). cMAS is an interdisciplinary research-creation studio that produces work that interrogates how old and new technologies have and continue to shape our sense of self through a theoretical lens informed by media and feminist theory.

 Gabriela is the author of Women Made Visible: Feminist Art and Media in post-1968 Mexico (University of Nebraska Press, 2019) awarded with the 2020 CALACS Book Prize and several peer-reviewed articles, book chapters, and research-creation projects on feminist media art and archival practices.
 Other research interests include the intersections of sound, race, and gender; the environmental entanglements of digital technologies; the histories and theories of embodiment and performance; the aesthetics of interactive art; and Latin American art and its diasporas.